Italian beginners: module 3

 What level is the course and do I need any particular skills?

-For further details of the specific foreign language skills required for this level, please see the languages self-assessment chart, using the link at the top of this page.
-You can also find the chart at the start of the languages section in our course guide.
-You will also need to be able to respond to simple instructions and read course documents in English and be at ease with the use of number for daily activities (e.g. using money, telling the time, etc).
+For further details of the specific foreign language skills required for this level, please see the languages self-assessment chart at the start of the languages section of our course guide, or at http://www.citylit.ac.uk/courses/Languages/74.
+You will also need to be able to understand basic spoken and written information in English (e.g. simple instructions, course documents) and be at ease with the use of numbers for daily activities (e.g. using money, telling the time etc).

 How will I be taught, and will there be any work outside the class?